aspose-cells/Aspose.Cells-for-.NET/README.md

 # Aspose.Cells for .NET

-This package contains C# and VB.NET Example Projects for [Aspose.Cells for .NET](http://www.aspose.com/.net/excel-component.aspx).
+This repository contains some projects and example code that will help you to write your own application using [Aspose.Cells for .NET](http://www.aspose.com/.net/excel-component.aspx).

-These example projects provide helpful demonstrations and code when using Aspose.Cells for .NET.

 <p align="center">
   <a title="Download ZIP" href="https://github.com/asposecells/Aspose_Cells_NET/archive/master.zip">